Bird migration: General patterns

-Nocturnal migratory behavior
+Nocturnal migratory behaviour

 During nocturnal migration ("nocmig"), many birds give nocturnal flight calls, which are short, contact-type calls.
 These likely serve to maintain the composition of a migrating flock, and can sometimes encode the sex of a migrating individual, and to avoid collision in the air.
 Nocturnal migration can be monitored using weather radar data, allowing ornithologists to estimate the number of birds migrating on a given night, and the direction of the migration.
 Future research includes the automatic detection and identification of nocturnally calling migrant birds.

 Nocturnal migrants land in the morning and may feed for a few days before resuming their migration.
 These birds are referred to as passage migrants in the regions where they occur for a short period between the origin and destination.

-Nocturnal migrants minimize depredation, avoid overheating, and can feed during the day.
+Nocturnal migrants minimize depredation, avoid overheating and can feed during the day.
 One cost of nocturnal migration is the loss of sleep.
 Migrants may be able to alter their quality of sleep to compensate for the loss.